On the Paradox of Certified Training: Details and Additional Results of Main Experiments

-In \cref{table:moreresults:mnistfc,table:moreresults:mnistconv,table:moreresults:fashionfc,table:moreresults:fashionconv,table:moreresults:svhn_cifar} we present complete certified training evaluation results, expanding the ones given in \cref{ssec:exp:relaxations}.
+In \cref{table:moreresults:mnist,table:moreresults:fashion,table:moreresults:svhn_cifar} we present complete certified training evaluation results, expanding the ones given in \cref{ssec:exp:relaxations}.
 In all tables, Acc denotes accuracy, PGD denotes empirical robustness against PGD attacks (we use 100 steps with step size 0.01), and CR denotes certified robustness.
 For MNIST/FashionMNIST datasets we include two smaller perturbation radii, $\eps_{test}=0.1$ and $\eps_{test}=0.2$.
-Note that the paradox of certified training can rarely be observed for such small radii.
+Note that the paradox of certified training can rarely be observed for such small radii, and we thus in the main paper focus on the challenging case of strong adversaries, \ie $\eps_{test}=0.3$ for MNIST/FashionMNIST and $\eps_{test}=8/255$ for SVHN/CIFAR-10, as it most clearly illustrates the differences between relaxations.
+Further, this case is of greater interest as it is a well-established benchmark for robustness even outside of the area of \emph{certified} robustness~\citep{madry2018towards, croce2020robustbench}.
 To explain the unusually high \emph{standard accuracy} of CROWN-IBP (R) in our CIFAR-10 experiments, note that it is the only method that performs better with $\kappa_{end}=0.5$ (as opposed to $\kappa_{end}=0$).
-All other methods could reach similar standard accuracy with $\kappa_{end}=0.5$, but their certified accuracy would drop.
+All other methods could reach similar standard accuracy with $\kappa_{end}=0.5$, but their certified robustness would drop.

 {{Acc (\%)}} {{PGD (\%)}} {{CR (\%)}}